Asr2k0/fashion_mnist_tensorflow/README.md

-# fashion_mnist_tensorflow
+# FASHION MNIST CLASSIFICATION USING TENSORFLOW
-Fashion mnist classification using tensforflow , experimented with ANN and CNN .
+Fashion MNIST Dataset Classification using fashion mnist dataset .
+Perfomred EDA , built few basic models using ANN and CNN.
+Perfomed hyperparameter tuning also for the same.